Atlassian Co. (NASDAQ:TEAM) CEO Scott Farquhar Sells 8,241 Shares

 Analysts Set New Price Targets

-Several research firms have recently weighed in on TEAM.
-Citigroup raised their price objective on shares of Atlassian from $215.00 to $280.00 and gave the stock a “buy” rating in a report on Monday, January 22nd.
-The Goldman Sachs Group raised their price target on shares of Atlassian from $188.00 to $215.00 and gave the company a “neutral” rating in a report on Friday, February 2nd.
-UBS Group lowered their price target on shares of Atlassian from $260.00 to $250.00 and set a “neutral” rating for the company in a report on Friday, February 2nd.
-Mizuho raised their price target on shares of Atlassian from $240.00 to $265.00 and gave the company a “buy” rating in a report on Tuesday, January 16th.
-Finally, Wells Fargo & Company raised their price target on shares of Atlassian from $275.00 to $285.00 and gave the company an “overweight” rating in a report on Wednesday, January 24th.
-Eleven investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $225.19.
+A number of equities analysts recently weighed in on TEAM shares.
+StockNews.com lowered shares of Atlassian from a “buy” rating to a “hold” rating in a research report on Tuesday, March 19th.
+Wells Fargo & Company increased their price objective on shares of Atlassian from $275.00 to $285.00 and gave the stock an “overweight” rating in a research report on Wednesday, January 24th.
+KeyCorp began coverage on Atlassian in a research report on Tuesday, March 19th.
+They issued a “sector weight” rating on the stock.
+UBS Group lowered their price target on Atlassian from $260.00 to $250.00 and set a “neutral” rating for the company in a research report on Friday, February 2nd.
+Finally, William Blair restated an “outperform” rating on shares of Atlassian in a research note on Friday, February 2nd.
+Eleven investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and an average price target of $225.19.

 Atlassian Corporation, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 Its product portfolio includes Jira Software and Jira Work Management, a project management system that connects technical and business teams so they can better plan, organize, track and manage their work and projects; Confluence, a connected workspace that organizes knowledge across all teams to move work forward; and Trello, a collaboration and organization product that captures and adds structure to fluid and fast-forming work for teams.